The Coastal Society Coastal Connections Web Conferencing Series

 Featured Speaker: Rick DeVoe, Executive Director, South Carolina Sea Grant Consortium

 Rick DeVoe provided an overview of his career with the S.C.
 Sea Grant Consortium, his educational background, and his involvement with TCS.
 Mr. DeVoe shared several professional tips, including the importance of communication skills, building a network, and finding a great mentor.
+A copy of her presentation is available here, and a recording of the session is available for TCS members.

 8/7/20 – Trending Topics in Coastal Issues Session